gemi254/ControlAssist-ESP32-ESP8266/README.md

 + Inside your main loop() call ControlAssist loop() to handle web sockets server clients
   - `ctrl.loop();`

+##### Note that when a html control is "binded" (linked to some backend variable), the library checks whether the new value in ctrl.put differs from the previous send or initial value.
+If there’s no change, ControlAssist by default does not resend the same value to conserve bandwidth.
+You can use ``forceSend`` in ctrl.put to send even no change.
+This optimization is particularly important in applications where frequent updates could lead to performance bottlenecks or excessive network usage (e.g., sliders, real-time monitoring systems, or IoT dashboards).

 ## JavaScript handlers inside your webpage